buhowski/react-typescript/public/text-data/startup/StartupEN.md

 - The next step — IT and automation with technology integration directly into the journal (the reason for the need of our own place for experiments and development)
 - And only more to come!

-## Audience Engagement Mechanism

-At the core is a psychographic approach that divides the audience into several typical segments.
-The focus is on key groups:

-- Core content — original, created for personal satisfaction, with a focus on common sense and nonconformity.
-Targeted at creative thinkers, tech enthusiasts, and fans of post-irony and eclectic humor
-- Additional formats — stylistic and format variations tailored to the interests of other segments, such as TikTok and meme culture
-- Audience expansion — launching new key formats to reach additional groups, such as education-focused and business analytics content

-This modular approach allows for combining various formats, ensuring deep engagement and maximum retention of the intended audience.

 ## Partnership Model

 To build a solid foundation, it’s key to team up with leading influencers and content creators — those with a strong presence in their field and an active audience.